List of Amtrak rolling stock

-Amtrak operates a fleet of passenger train rolling stock consisting of predominantly custom-built equipment.
-The active fleet includes some 240 diesel locomotives, 66 electric locomotives, 1,408 passenger cars and 20 Acela Express high-speed trainsets.
-Amtrak also operates 196 locomotives and railcars owned wholly by state partners.
+Amtrak operates a fleet of 2,142 railway cars and 425 locomotives for revenue service and railroad operations, collectively referred to as its rolling stock.
+Notable examples include the GE Genesis and Siemens Charger diesel locomotives, the Siemens ACS-64 electric locomotive, the Amfleet and Viewliner series of single-level passenger cars, the Superliner series of double-decker passenger cars, and 20 Acela Express high-speed trainsets.
+In addition, Amtrak operates 196 locomotives and railcars that are wholly owned by its state partners.

+The railroad is currently undertaking a fleet replacement effort, spending $2.4 billion on 28 NextGen Acela (Avelia Liberty) trainsets for its flagship Acela service and $7.3 billion for 65 Airo trainsets for other Northeast Corridor services.
+Separately, California and a consortium of Midwestern states have purchased Siemens Venture trainsets for use on Amtrak-operated routes within their regions; these began entering service in 2022.
+In 2023, Amtrak issued a request for proposals to replace hundreds of railcars used on long-distance routes.

 Current

 Locomotives

 Amtrak operates diesel, electric, and dual-mode (diesel or electric) locomotives.
-Its electric locomotives are confined to the Northeast Corridor and the Philadelphia to Harrisburg Main Line, dual-mode locomotives are only used in the Empire Corridor between Albany and New York, and the diesel locomotives are used in all other areas across in the United States.
+Its electric locomotives are confined to the Northeast Corridor and the Philadelphia to Harrisburg Main Line, dual-mode locomotives are only used in the Empire Corridor between Albany and New York, and the diesel locomotives are used in all other areas across the United States.

 Passenger cars

 As of late 2018, Amtrak rostered 1,408 passenger cars of various types.
 These include coaches, lounges, dining cars, sleeping cars, baggage cars and crew/dormitory cars.

-Trainsets
+Train sets/multiple units

 Business cars

 In addition to its regular fleet, Amtrak owns several business and track geometry cars: